-The effects of the COVID-19 pandemic continued to be felt in certain geographies and disciplines of the business in 2021.
-The impact of Covid-19 on the Group has been disclosed in the 2021 Annual Report and Financial Statements of Vesuvius plc.
-The Group delivered resilient results and protected the health and safety of its employees and the security of supply to its customers.
-It also maintained a robust financial position and continues to have a strong balance sheet and liquidity position as well as covenant headroom to ensure the Group remains well positioned for long term success.
+The Covid-19 pandemic has had a significant impact on business activity in all of the Group's end markets.
+The World Steel Association reported that, in 2020, steel production in the world (excluding China) declined 8.2% year-on-year.
+The impact of Covid-19 on the Group has been disclosed in the 2020 Annual Report and Financial Statements of Vesuvius plc.
+The Group has maintained a robust financial position during this uncertain period and continues to have a strong balance sheet and liquidity position as well as covenant headroom and is acting to conserve cash so that the Group remains well positioned for long term success.

 The Company's exposure to financial risk is managed as part of the Group.
-Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2021 Annual Report and Financial Statements.
+Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2020 Annual Report and Financial Statements.

-Approved by the Board on 3 August 2022 and signed on its behalf by:
+Approved by the Board on August 2021 and signed on its behalf by:

-Geoffroy Godin Geoffroy Godin G Godin Director
+G Godin Director

-Vesuvius Holdings Limited Directors' Report for the Year Ended 31 December 2021
+Vesuvius Holdings Limited Directors' Report for the Year Ended 31 December 2020

-The Directors present their report and the audited financial statements for the year ended 31 December 2021.
+The Directors present their report and the audited financial statements for the year ended 31 December 2020.
 Certain disclosures required under the Companies Act 2006 to be included within the Directors' Report have been presented within the Strategic Report to avoid duplication.